BERLIN — Lufthansa is raising its full-year earnings outlook in light of a strong third-quarter performance and lower oil prices.

-Deutsche Lufthansa AG, which includes airlines such as Swiss, Austrian Airlines and Germanwings, on Thursday reported net earnings of 529 million euros ($584 million) for the April-June period, up from 173 million euros a year earlier.
-Revenue rose 8.9 percent to 8.39 billion euros from 7.7 billion euros.
+Deutsche Lufthansa AG reported a July-September net profit for the airline group of 794 million euros ($876 million), up from 561 million euros a year earlier.
+Revenue rose to 8.94 billion euros from 8.46 billion euros.